maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-even "01-15" >}}
-  {{< description "Intro to visualizations and Quick refresher for R Markdown/R Studio, & Lab 1" "We will look at different types of visualizations with a specific focus on continuous variables.
+  {{< description "Intro to visualizations and Quick refresher for R Markdown/R Studio, & Lab 1" "We will start with a quick R Markdown refresher.
+We will then look at different types of visualizations with a specific focus on continuous variables.
 We will explore how different choices with these visualizations can change your inferences.
-We will then move to string data more specifically and methods for quickly visualizing a corpus.
+If time permits, we will then move to string data more specifically and methods for quickly visualizing a corpus.
 We will then practice these topics with our second lab." >}}
   {{< wrap >}}
 {{< slides "w2" >}}
 {{< /wrap >}}